wang-q/intspan/README.md

     field      Create/append ranges from fields
-    help       Print this message or the help of the given subcommand(s) merge      Merge overlapped ranges via overlapping graph replace    Replace fields in .tsv file
+    help       Print this message or the help of the given subcommand(s) merge      Merge overlapped ranges via overlapping graph prop       Proportion of the ranges intersecting a runlist file replace    Replace fields in .tsv file
     runlist    Filter .rg and .tsv files by comparison with a runlist file sort       Sort .rg and .tsv files by a range field

+* Field numbers start with 1

 ```